ksu-cs-textbooks/cis400/content/1-object-orientation/00-introduction/04-language-evolution.md

 Interestingly, the four top languages in 2019 (Python, JavaScript, Java, and C#) all adopt the object-oriented paradigm - though the exact details of how they implement it vary dramatically.

-The term "Object Orientation" was coined by Alan Kay while he was a graduate student in the late 60's.
-Alan Kay, Dan Ingalls, Adele Goldberg, and others created the first object-oriented language, [Smalltalk](https://en.wikipedia.org/wiki/Smalltalk), which became a very influential language from which many ideas were borrowed.
-To Alan, the essential core of object-orientation was three properties a language could possess: [^Elliot2018]

-* Encapsulation
-* Message passing
-* Dynamic binding

-[^Elliot2018]: Eric Elliot, "The Forgotten History of Object-Oriented Programming," _Medium_, Oct.
-31, 2018.

-We'll take a look at each of these in the next few chapters.